vinkrish/vinkrish.github.io/content/blog/markdown/aot.md

             file.write(line)
 ```

-5. Final step is to use OpenCV to add border and wrtie text on it.
+5. Final step is to use OpenCV to add border and write text on it.

 ```python
 import sys